VitalyNik/stepik_auto_tests_course/README.md

 # stepik_auto_tests_course
-Tht depository contains programs for course on Stepik
+The depository contains programs for course on Stepik

+The new programs are added irregularly, no schedule.
+Service provided as is.